 Mon, Tue, Wed, Thu, Fri, Sat, Sun 10:00-18:00

+This church is currently not open to the public.
 Open from Easter until October.

 It's worth going a little bit further: many churches lie on lovely cycle, walking and pilgrim paths.
 You will find an overview of them in the following map, as well as places worth seeing nearby.
 It also has links to local area, church and tourist information websites.